ArturoPerez7904/Sound_Project/README.md

 Test Setup Steps
   1. Turn it on while seated in the room
-  2. Connect atleast 1 controller, right or left
+  2. Connect right controller, right or left
   3. Hit ok on all options but ensure
   4. The headset is in seated/standing mode
   5. Forward is as aligned at the center speaker as possible